PacketX/GRISM-XML/docs/output.md

 Defines the Output.
 It has a start tag &lt;output&gt; and an end tag &lt;/output&gt;.

+It can be used in &lt;out&gt;&lt;out&gt; replace default port like P0,P1,..etc.

+And output id=1 -> O1, refer to Example

 ## Attribute
 | Attribute | Description | Type | Default (* must have) |
 |---|---|---|---|